BMW, Toyota agree on joint sportscar platform - paper

-FRANKFURT (Reuters) - Carmakers BMW (BMWG.DE) and Toyota (7203.T) have agreed to develop a joint platform for sportscars, BMW’s development chief Herbert Diess told a German newspaper.
+FRANKFURT, Dec 30 (Reuters) - Carmakers BMW and Toyota have agreed to develop a joint platform for sportscars, BMW’s development chief Herbert Diess told a German newspaper.

 “We have agreed on a joint architecture for a sports car.
 What is important is that there will be two different vehicles that are authentic to the two brands,” Frankfurter Allgemeine Zeitung on Monday quoted Diess as saying.